CleverCloud/clever-cloud.com/en_US/addons.markdown

 sections:
 - id: "apps_on_steroids"
   title: "Apps on steroids"
-- id: "feel_ready_"
+- id: "ready_"
-  title: "Feel ready ?"
+  title: "Ready ?"
 - id: "wanna_learn_more_"
   title: "Wanna learn more ?"
 layout: page
 ---
 ## Apps on steroids
-Clever Cloud offers a catalog of add-ons that allow you to add new features to your applications, optimize the platform or connect to third party services.
+Clever Cloud offers an add-on collection that allow you to add new features to your applications, optimize the platform or connect to third party services.
-## Feel ready ?
+## Ready ?
-To join the private beta, simply enter your email and click OK on the homepage.
+To join the private beta, simply enter your email [here](/#signup "Sign Up") and we will get in touch.
 ## Wanna learn more ?
-Check our documentation, contact or follow us on Twitter : [@clever_cloud](http://twitter.com/clever_cloud "Twitter").
+See our [contact](/contact.html) page or follow on Twitter [@clever_cloud](http://twitter.com/clever_cloud "Twitter").